LeiyJames/QA-Testing-Projects/README.md

 ## 🌐 API Testing - The Gateway Guardian 🚪🛡️
 "APIs are like secret scrolls—powerful, yet mysterious!"
 APIs form the backbone of applications, and this section is dedicated to testing endpoints, responses, and integrations using tools like Postman, REST Assured, and SoapUI.

+🔐 Coming soon! <br>
 ---
 ## 🚀 Performance Testing - The Power Level Scanner 🔥💪
 "Can this system handle over 9000 users?!" 👀💥
 Every software has its limits—and my goal is to find them!
-Using JMeter, LoadRunner, and other tools, I push systems to their max to uncover bottlenecks.
+Using JMeter and other tools, I push systems to their max to uncover bottlenecks.

 ✅ Load & stress testing with JMeter <br>
 ✅ Performance analysis & reports 📊 <br>